Contributor

 History

 Different people and organizations worked previously to advance early learning and care through the First 2000 Days Network and the Campaign for Grade-Level Reading.
 The legacy of Calgary Reads and their Dandelion Strategy continue to influence literacy in Calgary and Alberta.
-The work of the 3 6 9 Leaders Table carries on some of this foundational work.
+The work of the 3 6 9 Leaders Table carried on some of this foundational work.

 The collaborative's members